 Avoid Corn.
-Corn is a grain, not a vegetable.
-Keep the majority of your diet lean proteins and greens.
+Corn is a grain not a vegetable.
+Keep the majority of your diet lean with proteins and greens.

 Portion Control.
 Overweight people eat too much.
 Period.
 If you’re not going to change your diet, don’t expect things to change.

 Lift weights.
 It’s the #1 way to get in shape.
-It raises metabolism (your body’s ability to burn calories).
+It raises metabolism (which is body’s ability to burn calories).

-Strength training also helps to develop better posture, which in turn makes you taller, and appear thinner.
-Strength training using functional movements helps you to move in all planes, not just forward, which is vital because as we all know, you don’t just walk in a straight line all day, which brings me to my next point:
+Strength training also helps to develop better posture, which in turn makes you taller and appear thinner.
+Strength training using functional movements helps you to move in all planes, not just forward, which is vital because as we all know, you don’t just walk in a straight line all day.
+This brings me to my next point.

 So there’s some advice on looking and feeling better.
 Hopefully you’ll give it some thought and begin the process of taking control of the rest of your life.